myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 Overall, optimising your model for F1-Score means that you'll get a model that is working well for both positive & negative classifications rather than skewed towards one or the other.
 To return to the rare disease predictions, a high F1-Score would mean we've got a good balance between successfully predicting the disease when it's present, and not predicting cases where it's not present.

-Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations!
+Using all of these metrics in combination gives a really good overview of the performance of a classification model, and gives us an understanding of the different scenarios & considerations.

 <br>
 In the code below, we utilise in-built functionality from scikit-learn to calculate these four metrics.